lanceleau02/darkly/Brute-force/Resources/README.md

 ## 🔍 Discovery

 On the **Signin** page, we try several `username:password` combinations after realizing that the `username` and `password` are directly filled in the URL in this format: `username=<username>&password=<password>`.
 So, at this point, we can code a little Python script to test all the possibilities with the `root` username.
 Why with this username?
 Because we test it first and by chance it was the good one.
+For the dictionary, we use [this one](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt) from GitHub.

 ## ⚙️ Reproduction